dward2/BME547/Assignments/custom_class_assignment.md

         In other words, for each patient in the `can_receive_from` attribute should be formatted as `"patient_mrn: name"` and then add a new line character `"\n"` between each patient.
-      * If there are no patients in the list, return an blank string:  `""`
+      * If there are no patients in the list, return a blank string:  `""`
   * __Blood Type Verification__
     * Any time that the `Patient` class receives a blood type, either via initialization or the `add_blood_type` method, the class must verify